-Biological resources include common plant and animal species, and special-status plants and animals as designated by the US Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW), National Marine Fisheries Service (NMFS), and other resource organizations including the California Native Plant Society (CNPS).
-Biological resources also include waters of the United States and State of California, as regulated by the US Army Corps of Engineers (USACE), California Regional Water Quality Control Board (RWQCB), and CDFW.
+Biological resources include common plant and animal species, and special-status plants and animals as designated by the U.S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW), National Marine Fisheries Service (NMFS), and other resource organizations including the California Native Plant Society (CNPS).
+Biological resources also include waters of the United States and State of California, as regulated by the U.S. Army Corps of Engineers (USACE), California Regional Water Quality Control Board (RWQCB), and CDFW.
 Please note that this analysis assesses the potential for impacts to regulated waters but does not provide the level of detail required for a formal delineation of "waters of the United States" suitable for submittal to USACE, the regulatory agency that defines waters of the United States.

-In accordance with the California Environmental Quality Act (CEQA) checklist, this Biological Resources Report also provides mitigation measures for "potentially significant" impacts that could occur to biological resources pursuant to CEQA (Pub.
-Resources Code §§ 21000 et seq.; 14 Cal.
-Code Regs §§ 15000 et seq.).
+In accordance with the California Environmental Quality Act (CEQA) checklist, this Biological Resources Report also provides mitigation measures for "potentially significant" impacts that could occur to biological resources pursuant to CEQA (California Public Resources Code [CPR] §§ 21000 et seq.; 14 California Code of Regulations [CCR] §§ 15000 et seq.).
 The prescribed mitigation measures would reduce impacts to levels considered "less than significant" pursuant to CEQA.
 Accordingly, this Biological Resources Report is suitable for review or inclusion in a review by the County of Santa Clara or the proposed project pursuant to CEQA.